Rent and service charges: Homeowners

 Are service charges paid for by Housing Benefit?

 We’ll provide a breakdown in your annual increase letter to show you what’s eligible.
-Services marked as “HBE” (Housing Benefit Eligible) can be paid, and those noted as “HBI” (Housing Benefit Ineligible) cannot.
+Services marked as “HBE” (Housing Benefit Eligible) can be paid, and those marked as “HBI” (Housing Benefit Ineligible) cannot.
 This is decided by Housing Benefit Regulations.

 Are service charges paid for by Universal Credit?

-The Universal Credit Housing Costs element may include an amount towards service charges.
+The Universal Credit Housing Costs element may include an amount towards your service charges.
 These service charges must be a condition of your transfer or lease agreement.
+If you have any questions about the eligibility of your service charges, please contact the Universal Credit Service Centre on 0800 328 5644.

 What do I need to do to change my payment amount?